sbgn/sbgn/docs/about.md

 ### SBGN Acting Editors

-Acting Editors are to be selected among active contributors by the elected SBGN Editors.
+Acting Editors are selected among active contributors and are appointed by the elected SBGN Editors.
 Acting Editors work on particular tasks for intensifying the development of the standard.

 |Current editors                     |Name               | Period      |
 | ---------------------------------- |:-----------------:|:--------------------:|